SkillsUSA Competition Theme for 2020-2021:

-- What does “I’m Ready” mean to you in relation to career readiness?
+- What does “Empowered to Succeed” mean to you in relation to your career readiness?

-- How are you ready with the personal skills needed for career success?
+- How are you empowered with the personal skills needed for career success

-- How are you ready with the workplace skills needed for career success?
+- How are you empowered with the workplace skills needed for career success?

-- How are you ready with the technical skills needed for career success?
+- How are you empowered with the technical skills needed for career success?

-- What can you specifically point to within your career and technical education program that has prepared you to be ready?
+- What activities or learning within your career and technical education program have empowered you to succeed?